 Best Italian restaurants in Chicago

-Regional Piedmontese cuisine is Osteria Langhe's focus, and that means ingredients like truffles, cream and eggy pastas appear on the menu.
-The space is warm and cozy, and you'll want to order a bottle of well-chosen wine for the table before diving into the food.
-The plin, miniature agnolotti filled with cheese, are beautiful and light; the beef tartare is impeccably seasoned; and the vitello tonnato tops tender slices of beef with a vibrant tuna citrus caper aioli.
-In case you needed further proof that Osteria Langhe has elevated Chicago's Italian restaurant scene, order the creamy panna cotta to finish the evening.
+Regional Piedmontese cuisine is the focus at this tiny Logan Square storefront, which means the menu is dotted with truffles, cream and eggy handmade pastas.
+The space is ideal for date night and practically begs you to order a bottle of wine for the table from the excellently curated list.
+The plin, miniature agnolotti filled with cheese, are beautiful and light; the beef tartare is impeccably seasoned; and the prosciutto-wrapped rabbit loin is smothered in truffle jus.
+In case you needed further proof that Osteria Langhe reigns supreme, order the creamy panna cotta to finish the evening.

 If you want to dine at Spiaggia but just can’t foot the bill, your solution is this adjacent sibling café.
 The ingredients come from the same kitchen, so they’re just as impeccable, and the attention to regional Italian tradition is just as detailed.
 The room is more casual, prices are lower, and service is less formal, making it a perfect lunch escape from Mag Mile shopping.
-Save room for incredible pastas, like gnocchi pillows in perfect wild-boar ragù or strands of bucatini tossed with 'nduja.
+Dig into the loaded charcuterie board or warm up with a hearty helping of ribollita soup.

 One of the best Italian restaurants in town isn’t tucked away on some corner in Little Italy.
 Surprisingly, it’s smack-dab in vanilla Lincoln Park.
 Chef Riccardo Michi’s family founded the Bice restaurant empire in Milan, so he knows a thing or two about regional Italian food.
 Don’t miss the orecchiette with wild-boar sausage, garlicky rapini and pecorino cheese or the rack of lamb.
 Become a regular and the Italian waiters might cap off your meal with a slice of ricotta cheesecake.

 Four Spiaggia alums opened this Mediterranean spot, and in doing so have single-handedly made Berwyn a dining destination.
-Here, knots of burrata are sprinkled with tarragon from the restaurant’s greenhouse, crackly flatbreads are covered in crispy pancetta and rapini, and a tart shell filled with smooth pureed chickpeas is a provocatively savory, perfect dessert.
-Best of all are the handmade pastas.
-They’re as elegant as any in the city.
+Here, heirloom beets are sprinkled with pistachios and microgreens, crackly flatbreads are covered in rapini and chili-speckled honey, and a seasonal fruit crumble is the perfect dessert.
+Best of all are the handmade pastas, which are as elegant as any in the city.
 Yet the fact that they’re at a humble neighborhood trattoria in Berwyn makes them taste even better.

 What’s not to like about this little Andersonville restaurant?
 It’s cute, it’s bustling, service is helpful, and the food borders between good and great.
 Year-round don’t-miss items include the tender, lemon-kissed grilled octopus; the salumi plate; and the value-packed antipasti platter.
 Like any good trattoria, Anteprima rotates much of the menu according to season, but house-made pastas prove as perfect with rabbit ragù in cold weather as they do with bright fava beans and ricotta in spring.
 In warm weather, seek out the secluded back patio.

 Once, a chimney crashed through the ceiling and obliterated the kitchen of this red-sauce stalwart.
-But Club Lago persevered, just as it has for more than 60 years.
-Despite a fairly recent renovation, the place looks exactly the same as always, and it's even staffed by many of the same servers who have been there for decades.
+But Club Lago persevered, just as it has for decades.
+Despite a fairly recent renovation, the place looks exactly the same as always, and it's even staffed by many of the same servers who have been there for years.
 So follow suit and regress to old habits: massive portions of lasagna, soft roast beef on white bread, carafes of watery Chianti and—this is crucial—some pasta with Lago’s meat sauce.